The Best Ways To Use Alexa For The Elderly (Updated 2022)

 Alexa Show And Tell

-This innovative new voice command feature helps partially sighted and blind people identify common household objects that are hard to distinguish by touch.
+This innovative voice command feature helps partially sighted and blind people identify common household objects that are hard to distinguish by touch.

 Using their Echo Show, users can hold the product 30cm away from the screen and say “Alexa, what am I holding?” or “Alexa, what’s in my hand?”.
 The assistive technology will prompt the individual to turn the product round so they can give the correct answer.